 Botanical Name: Kohleria spp. and hybrids

 These tropical beauties are easy to grow and are prolific bloomers.
 They have an upright growth habit and can quickly grow tall.
 You may have to stake your plant to hold up those gorgeous crimson flowers.
+Or prune the stems to keep your plant small.
+Don't worry -- this is a vigorous grower.
+By pruning, your plant will branch out, giving you a fuller plant and more flowers.

 Kohleria is in the Gesneriaceae family, along with African Violet, Gloxinia, Flame Violet and Lipstick Plant.